Master of Arts, Option in Psychological Research

-The Master of Arts in Psychology, Option in Psychological Research (MAPR) program is designed to provide graduate education in the content areas and research of general psychology in order to prepare students for doctoral work or for master’s-level careers.
+The Master of Arts in Psychological Research (MAPR) program is designed to provide graduate education in the content areas and research of general psychology in order to prepare students for doctoral work or for master’s-level careers.
 It is a two-year, full-time program.

 The core seminars cover basic areas of psychology including cognition, learning, physiological/sensory psychology, social, personality, health, clinical, developmental psychology and quantitative methods.
 Students are required to complete a research thesis as their culminating experience.